 To me, figs are extremely versatile – baked, broiled or stewed down — but I began imagining how best to use them raw.
 My next stop for the morning was the Horse Farm Farmer’s Market and Manny Augello’s Bread and Circus Provisions.
 Manny makes a wide variety of artisan goods ranging from pickles to smoked bacon, but it is his creamy Marshmallow Fluff that sparked my idea for Figs and Fluff – the perfect fig dessert.
 And in the stand right next to him is my friend Pat Vincent at Santa Rita Honey Bee Farm, makers of some of the finest South Louisiana honey around.
 I load up.

 Italian pizzelle cookies from World Market are the perfect platform for my figs to take center stage.
 Pizzelle makers were popular about 10 years ago, and perhaps you still have one.
 If so, dust it off and make these ever popular Italian vanilla cookies.
-If not, do like I do and beat it on over to World Market and pick up a box of the Reko brand of Pizzelle cookies.
+If not, do like I do and beat it on over to World Market and pick up a box or go online to Amazon and order the Reko brand of Pizzelle cookies.
 Along with a sprinkling of Louisiana pecans, this decadently creamy pastry is no longer just a figment of my imagination.

 Figs and Fluff is brilliantly simple, beautifully silky, so, so sweet, and guess what, there’s nothing to cook.